cpplibv/libv/LIBV-TODO.md

 		context().storage<UIUserConfig>() : UIUserConfig&
 libv.ui: UI based file watcher, libv.fsw > queue > ui loop event stage > broadcast

-libv.ui: Idea for over restricted string_2D: in content would exceed limit, just push the lines or characters closer to each other (could be policy driven)
+libv.ui: Idea for over restricted string_2D: if content would exceed limit, just push the lines or characters closer to each other (could be policy driven)

-ext.x3: currently on debug build x3 parser in libv.ctrl fails with an assert, it will be the utf8 string parsing with char... ext.x3: make sure that every rule is static ext.x3: make sure that no header dependency exposed by libv parsers
+ext.x3: currently on debug build x3 parser in libv.ctrl fails with an assert, it will be the utf8 string parsing with char... ext.x3: make sure that every rule is static
+	libv.ui: move x3 parse rules to globals with internal linkage to improve performance BUT ! static initialization order fiasco libv.parse: move x3 parse rules to globals with internal linkage to improve performance BUT ! static initialization order fiasco ext.x3: make sure that no header dependency exposed by libv parsers

+libv.math: remove vec dependency to glm, concepts should be able to handle it, if it must, or create bridge

 libv.ctrl: clean up visibility (especially for Sequence and StateSequence and related types) cleanup distant member accesses (from control) libv.ctrl: introspection API should not see stated types | info type proxies | maybe even pimpl